mochfarrel06/stock-apps/README.md

 ## Contributing

-- Fork repository ini.
+- Fork this repository.
-- Buat branch baru untuk fitur atau perbaikan Anda (git checkout -b feature/AmazingFeature).
+- Create a new branch for your feature or fix (git checkout -b feature/AmazingFeature).
-- Commit perubahan Anda (git commit -m 'Add some AmazingFeature').
+- Commit your changes (git commit -m 'Add some AmazingFeature').
-- Push ke branch (git push origin feature/AmazingFeature).
+- Push to branch (git push origin feature/AmazingFeature).
-- Buka pull request.
+- Open a pull request.

 ## License